-Azure Stream Analytics is a managed event-processing engine set up to perform real-time analytic computations on streaming data.
-The data can come from devices, sensors, websites, social media feeds, applications, infrastructure systems, and more. +
+Azure Stream Analytics is a managed event-processing engine set up real-time analytic computations on streaming data.
+The data can come from devices, sensors, web sites, social media feeds, applications, infrastructure systems, and more. +

 Use Stream Analytics to examine high volumes of data streaming from devices or processes, extract information from that data stream, identify patterns, trends, and relationships.
 Use those patterns to trigger other processes or actions, like alerts, automation workflows, feed information to a reporting tool, or store it for later investigation.

 Some examples: Stock-trading analysis and alerts.
 Fraud detection, data, and identify protections.
 Embedded sensor and actuator analysis.
 Web clickstream analytics.
 How does Stream Analytics work?
 This diagram illustrates the Stream Analytics pipeline, showing how data is ingested, analyzed, and then sent for presentation or action.